hello.ml — English frontend let name = "World" def greet(person): return f"Hello, {person}!" for i in range(3): print(greet(name)) class Counter: def __init__(self, start): self.value = start print("Done!")

 لكل…في in Arabic.
 Localized keywords and built-in aliases work natively.

-Surface → Lexer → Parser → Core AST → Semantic checks → Python codegen → Runtime.
-The same unified flow for every language frontend.
+Surface → Lexer → Parser → Core AST → semantic checks → Python or WAT codegen.
+The same formal model powers every language frontend.

 Add a new language by updating keyword registries and resources — not by rewriting the parser or code generator logic.